MHSanaei/3x-ui/README.md

 # Default settings

 - Port: 2053
-- username and password will be generated randomly you can see them after you install it (x-ui "7")
+- username and password will be generated randomly if you skip to modify your own security(x-ui "7")
 - database path: /etc/x-ui/x-ui.db

 before you set ssl on settings